-\NOTE: Applicants for the LPN, RN, Automotive Service Technology, and Culinary Arts are admitted to those programs only after meeting specific selection criteria.
+NOTE: Applicants for the LPN, RN, Automotive Service Technology, and Culinary Arts are admitted to those programs only after meeting specific selection criteria.
 Information about these criteria is available from the Ozarka College Office of Admissions.

-Some technical programs limit enrollment.
+Some programs limit enrollment.
 Recommended maximum numbers are as follows:

-Automotive Service Technology 18 students per class Culinary Arts 24 students per class (12 new, 12 returning) Licensed Practical Nursing 20 students per class Registered Nursing 48 students per class
+Automotive Service Technology 24 students per class Aviation 20 students per class Culinary Arts 15 new students per semester total of up to 45 in program Licensed Practical Nursing 20 students per class Registered Nursing 48 students per class